khackethal/project-4-server/README.md

 ### Challenges & Bugs

 The main challenge on this project was definitely time, it was an ambitious app to complete in 8 days, especially given that no CSS frameworks were used.
-While most bugs were fixed by the end of the project a couple still reamin.
+While most bugs were fixed by the end of the project a couple still remain.

-On the sinlge trip view, the function to filter out user lists that the trip has already been added to currently downs't work, the path breaks with "cannot read property "inlcudes" of undefined".
-This means curretnly a user list will appear with the option to add even if the trip has already been added.
+On the single trip view, the function to filter out user lists that the trip has already been added to currently downs't work, the path breaks with "cannot read property "includes" of undefined".
+This means currently a user list will appear with the option to add even if the trip has already been added.
 As the function is a toggle function clicking add again will actually remove the trip from the list.
 Possible solutions:
 1) Filter the lists before mapping over them, rather than do the map and filter in one go which results in the error.
 2) Change the backend to have one "add" and one "delete" path.

 Then secondly, on the edit trip function the map is not zooming into the previous trip location.
 The information is there in the backend, so if the user does not edit the map it will remain the same, however currently the zoom is missing.
-To solve this temporatily, I've added another map component above the edit function to show the correct current location.
+To solve this temporarily, I've added another map component above the edit function to show the correct current location.

 ### Key Learnings

 The project was a great way to learn Python, Django and SQL, and to see how easily they work together to create fairly complex relationships.
 I also got a lot better at reading error messages.
-Quite often if I dind't know exactly how to make something work I would write the code that logically seemed the closests and then go by the error messages to tweak it and make it work.
+Quite often if I didn't know exactly how to make something work I would write the code that logically seemed the closest and then go by the error messages to tweak it and make it work.
-Finally the project served to consolidate my React skills, I really learned just how easy it is to extract logic into smaller components and dispay them on the page according to a React state set by user interaction, and how Front End and Back End can work together to display the exact data needed.
+Finally the project served to consolidate my React skills, I really learned just how easy it is to extract logic into smaller components and display them on the page according to a React state set by user interaction, and how Front End and Back End can work together to display the exact data needed.

-### Conclusions & Future Features

-Due to time contraints I didn't meet a few of my goals, namely:

-1) Messaging between users
-2) A more extensive user profile which includes a cover image, and single buttons to edit each section with one click, similar to the current "update status" and "update profile image"
-3) Mobile responsiveness - the page currently works fine viewed on desktop, but starts looking strange for a screen size less than 1100px wide
-4) Refactoring code - I feel most current pages could be borken down into further components, with the finalised main pages not containing any logic at all, simply componenets such as < Sidebar />.
-The current Home.js page is a good example for this.

-In conlusion this was a fun project to take on, I really enjoyed creating the relationships between different componenets in the Back End, and then using the Front End to filter, map and link them to create a seamless user experience.